18-55mm VR II

 The filter ring does not rotate as you zoom.
 It does move in and out, being the shortest at 30mm setting.

-I'd get one!
 It's super-sharp, and can give images as good or better than the more expensive 16-85mm and 18-200mm lenses.
-You lose mechanical durability, not image quality, compared to the more expensive lenses.
+You lose mechanical durability and size and weight, but not image quality, when compared to the more expensive lenses.

 I would buy a 52mm Hoya UV filter (a whopping $10 for an excellent filter) to keep on at all times for protection.
 It's easier to replace a filter than to replace a lens.